Global surface temperature: Ice core records from Greenland

 As a paleothermometry, the ice core in central Greenland showed consistent records on the surface-temperature changes.
 According to the records, changes in global climate are rapid and widespread.
 Warming phase only needs simple steps, however, the cooling process requires more prerequisites and bases.
 Also, Greenland has the clearest record of abrupt climate changes in the ice core, and there are no other records that can show the same time interval with equally high time resolution.

 When scientists explored the trapped gas in the ice core bubbles, they found that the methane concentration in Greenland ice core is significantly higher than that in Antarctic samples of similar age, the records of changes of concentration difference between Greenland and Antarctic reveal variation of latitudinal distribution of methane sources.
 Increase in methane concentration shown by Greenland ice core records implies that the global wetland area has changed greatly over past years.

-As a component of greenhouse gases, methane plays an important role in global warming.
-The variation of methane from Greenland records makes a unique contribution for global temperature records undoubtedly.
+Methane records derived from Greenland ice cores have provided valuable information about past atmospheric methane concentrations and their relationship to abrupt climate changes, making them an important proxy for studying past climate variability.

 Ice core records from Antarctica

 The Antarctic ice sheet originated in the late Eocene, the drilling has restored a record of 800,000 years in Dome Concordia, and it is the longest available ice core in Antarctica.
 In recent years, more and more new studies have provided older but discrete records.
 Due to the uniqueness of the Antarctic ice sheet, the Antarctic ice core not only records the global temperature changes, but also contains huge quantities of information about the global biogeochemical cycles, climate dynamics and abrupt changes in global climate.

-By comparing with current climate records, the ice core records in Antarctica further confirm that polar amplification.
-Although Antarctica is covered by the ice core records, the density is rather low considering the area of Antarctica.
-Exploring more drilling stations is the primary goal for current research institutions.
+By comparing with current climate records, the ice core records in Antarctica further confirm that polar amplification.Although numerous ice cores have been recovered from Antarctica, large areas of the continent remain unsampled at high spatial resolution.
+As a result, researchers continue to seek additional drilling sites to improve the geographic coverage and temporal resolution of Antarctic paleoclimate records.